 - Saimin Says: traditional island dishes are on the menu at this Hawaiian spot.
 Kids will enjoy loco moco and Mickey Mouse pancakes.

 - Sweet Themes Bakery: a must-visit sweet stop sure to please everyone’s palates.
 Classic sugar cookies and mini cheesecakes are a crowd pleaser.

 Pie baking classes are offered at Pie Lab—fun for the whole family.
 Lake Meridian Park and Playground offers plenty of green spaces for your loved ones to roam.
 Don’t forget to stop at Kent Teaching & Toys while you’re in town!

 True to its agricultural roots, Kent is pouring handmade brews sure to please any palate.

 - Airways Taproom & Brewery: Kent’s flagship brewery serving beers true to its aerospace theme (Pre-Flight Pilsner and Big Ol’ Jet Airliner IPA to name a few) in a casual, relaxing setting. (ages 21+)

 - Ducleaux Cellars: take a trip to the wild side inside Kent’s signature boutique winery with a glass of the Anarchy Red or One Night Stand Rosé.
 Note: plan ahead, tastings are available by appointment only

-- Half Lion Public House (COMING SOON): the second location of this South Sound brewery will open at Kent’s Riverbend Golf Course in summer 2019.
+- Half Lion Public House: the second location of this South Sound brewery is located at Kent’s Riverbend Golf Course.

 - Sidetrack Distillery: tucked away on a 6-acre farm and tasting room, Sidetrack pours signature fruit-forward liqueurs, including the flagship Nocino (Walnut) Liqueur.